Veterans Property Tax Exemption

 In 2007, the Wyoming State Legislature passed a bill that increased the annual veteran's exemption savings by removing the $800 lifetime cap that had previously been in place.
 Many veterans who had reached their lifetime benefit are now eligible for this exemption.

-If you wish to use the exemption for a reduction of approximately $175 in property taxes on your principal residence
+If you wish to use the exemption for a reduction of approximately $175 in property taxes on your principal residence, the Veterans Property Tax Exemption Application (PDF) must be filed with the Assessor's office by the fourth Monday of May of every year.

 If you have filed in the past, the Assessor's Office will mail you a partially completed form that you must return completed, signed, and dated.